web2solutions/MAP-API/README.md

 # Working on DEV branch

+Client side

+	Set you client side code to use the DEV branch address:

+	CAIRS.MAP.API.apiURL = "http://192.168.1.41:5000"; -> it requires VPN access

+	OR

+	CAIRS.MAP.API.apiURL = "https://apidev.myadoptionportal.com"; -> We are waiting the Patrick help to create the A entry "apidev" on BIND dns server

+Server Side

 	login on 192.168.1.41:22 via SSH using the root user

 start API on 5000 HTTP port - requires VPN access